Here’s What Happened When I Said I Couldn’t Be ‘Friends’ With A Trump Supporter

 I’m sure there’s another rationalization for that.
 The bottom line is that almost eight weeks after the election things are not going as these Trump supporters had expected.
 They thought ― or hoped ― that most people would come together and get behind Trump simply because he’s the president-elect.

 But as Trump keeps tweeting and saying crazy things, heated opposition to him by the majority of Americans remains strong.
 Trump, who won with only 46% of the vote, has done nothing to reach out to those who disagree with him and who fear his racist condemnations and the actions he promised to take.
-He’s instead attacked critics vociferously –- from protestors to TV shows to Broadway musicals ― and went on a tour of the states where he won rather than reach out to those who voters who didn’t support him.
+He’s instead vociferously attacked those he perceives as critics –- from protestors and several media outlets, to a TV comedy show and a Broadway musical ― and went on a “thank you” tour of the states where he won rather than reach out to those voters who didn’t support him.

 The rationalizers can’t face the fact that there will be no peace because Trump is a bigot who ran a hate-filled campaign and has shown no remorse for doing so, nor is he making any attempt to heal any wounds.

-Debating with them about my personal choice regarding a friendship ― or even referring to them here by name ― is only giving them an opportunity to desperately legitimize the terrible choice they made in the election.
+Debating them about my personal choice regarding a friendship ― or even referring to them here by name ― is only giving them an opportunity to attempt to legitimize the terrible choice they made in the election.
 And they surely don’t deserve that.

 How will Donald Trump’s first 100 days impact YOU?
 Subscribe, choose the community that you most identify with or want to learn more about and we’ll send you the news that matters most once a week throughout Trump’s first 100 days in office.
 Learn more